tej-patel-yr/tej-patel-yr/README.md

-# 📊 Data, Decisions & Dashboards – Tej Patel
+# 📊 Solving Business Challenges with Data & Analytics

-🚀 **Turning Data into Actionable Insights** | 🎯 **Solving Problems with Analytics**
+🚀 On a Journey to Solve Business Problems with Data | 📊 Creating Dashboards that Drive Decisions

-Hey there! 👋 I'm Tej Patel, a **data analyst** with a passion for uncovering trends, optimizing processes, and telling stories through data.
-From wrangling messy datasets to building interactive dashboards, I love every step of the data journey!
+Hey there! 👋 I'm Tej Patel — passionate about solving business problems through data driven thinking.
+Whether it’s digging into data, building dashboards, or exploring ways to optimize business processes, I enjoy turning complex challenges into clear, actionable insights.
+I love every step of the data journey!

 📍 **Based in**: Dublin, Ireland
-💼 **Currently Seeking**: Data Analyst roles | Open to opportunities in Data, Business, CRM & Analyst roles
+💼 **Currently Seeking**: Roles and opportunities in Data, Business, CRM, and Analytics — where I can help solve real-world problems.

-## 🚧 Apologies!!
-I'm still working on a few projects.
-### I'll be uploading them here in the next few days — stay tuned!
+🤝 **Open to Collaborations**: Happy to collaborate on projects, research, or startups.
+Always eager to contribute my skills and learn along the way.

 ---